Overstaying a visa in Australia

 What overstaying a visa means in Australia

 Remaining in Australia beyond the date your visa expires is considered overstaying.
-When your visa reaches its expiry date, you must either leave Australia, apply for a new visa, or obtain a bridging visa to remain lawfully in the country.
+When a visa reaches its expiry date, a person generally either leaves Australia, applies for a new visa, or obtains a bridging visa to remain lawfully in the country.
 If you stay past the expiry without authorisation, you enter a period of unlawful stay in Australia.

 Australia's immigration laws require that all visitors and temporary residents comply with their visa conditions.
-Your visa expiry date is set when your visa is granted, and it is your responsibility to be aware of this date.
+A visa expiry date is set when a visa is granted, and awareness of this date generally rests with the visa holder.
 The consequences of overstaying can be serious and long-lasting.

-Understanding the rules around visa expiry and staying lawfully is important because even unintentional breaches can result in significant penalties and complications for your future immigration status.
+People often consider the rules around visa expiry and staying lawfully, since even unintentional breaches can result in penalties and complications for future immigration status.
 The Australian government takes compliance seriously to maintain the integrity of the immigration system.

 Key points

-• Your visa has a specific expiry date that you must comply with
+• A visa generally has a specific expiry date with which the visa holder is required to comply

 • Overstaying a visa in Australia means staying beyond your authorised period